Stay in riverside lodges instead of camping

 The ultimate combination of Idaho wilderness adventure & rustic luxury

-If you are interested in a Salmon River whitewater rafting or fishing trip but are hesitant about camping, we can arrange to spend a night in the middle of a trip at a lodge for a shower and clean sheets, or spend every night of the trip in a lodge on the Main Salmon.
+If you are interested in a Salmon River whitewater rafting or fishing trip but are hesitant about camping, we can arrange lodge trips: you’ll spend a night in the middle of a trip at a lodge for a shower and clean sheets, or spend every night of the trip in a lodge on the Main Salmon.
 The trip begins in Salmon, Idaho.
 We will provide transportation to the put-in on the morning the trip starts.
 Call (208) 756-4167 for more complete details on this special trip.

 On the Middle Fork, we can schedule one or two nights at lodges, but usually cannot spend all nights in lodges.
 That may change, so contact us if you are interested.
 Lodge trips are especially suited to spring and fall, when nights can be chilly.
 In October we stay in lodges on our steelhead fishing trips—they are a lot more comfortable than camping on Halloween.
 See Outdoor Idaho’s great program about our Salmon River Lodges.